goxel2/goxel2/README.md

 goxel2 can be extended via Lua, [Read more...](https://github.com/goxel2/goxel2/wiki/Lua-API)

 ---
+## License
+while the original License of goxel, GPL v3 is still maintained any new files & code are distributed under the [Unlicense License](./LICENSE.md).

+---
 ## Building from source

 The building system uses scons.
 You can compile in debug with 'scons', and in